Maumagnaguagno/Aorist/README.md

 # Aorist
 **DS3231 RTC with 7-segment 8 digits display using MAX7219**

-The microcontroller is interrupted every second to read the current time from a RTC DS3231 using I2C and to write to a MAX7219 display using SPI.
+The ATmega is interrupted every second to read the time from a RTC DS3231 using I2C and to write to a MAX7219 display using SPI.
 MAX7219 code B decode mode is used to match the DS3231, every RTC byte represents two [BCD](https://en.wikipedia.org/wiki/Binary-coded_decimal) digits.

 During setup and then once every minute (second equals to 0) the temperature is updated.